-In FY2014 and FY 2015 more than 26,000 individuals were directly supported through our social mobility programmes.
-KPMG employees contributed over 90,100 hours of volunteering and pro bono work to the wider community in support of social mobility.
+In financial year 2016 more than 16,300 individuals were directly supported through our social mobility programmes.
+KPMG employees contributed over 30,800 hours of volunteering and pro bono work to the wider community in support of social mobility.
 80% of our volunteering and pro bono efforts were focused on social mobility-related projects

 In financial year 2016, we worked with over 100 schools and colleges across the UK, supporting more than 9,000 young people, sharing our experience of the world of work, improving skills and increasing academic achievement.

 At KPMG, we recognise the benefits in recruiting talented people from diverse backgrounds to ensure our business mirrors the communities we work in and serve.

-We are already an industry leader in developing programmes for school and college leavers to widen participation – and we’re now doing more with KPMG360°, an apprenticeship programme that will develop the next generation of rounded business advisors from a wide variety of backgrounds, using the Government’s Trailblazer Apprenticeship Standards.
+We are an industry leader in developing programmes for school and college leavers to widen participation – we continue to grow KPMG360°, an apprenticeship programme that will develop the next generation of talent from a wide variety of backgrounds, using the Government’s Trailblazer Apprenticeship Standards.